georgetdn/SYSCPPCP/README.md

 ## Simple Yet Sophisticated C++ Class Persistence or SYSCPPCP ##
 Store C++ class data in a file and manipulate it programmatically or using SmallSQL(included)
 ## Requirements: ##
-Linux or Windows 10, 11 and Visual Studio Community 2022 (64-bit) - Current Version 17.11.5  (VS Code is not supported).
+Linux or Windows 10, 11 and Visual Studio Community 2022 (64-bit) - Current Version 17.11.5.
 ## Note ##
 This version of SYSCPPCP can store only native types to the database.
 For a version handling std::string, std::vecotr and std::map send an email to contact@tdnsys.com
 ## Installing ##